 Choose Creams and Lotions for Maximum Safety

 The EWG has recommended against sprays and powders for a decade because inhaling sunscreen ingredients (even mineral ones) can deliver them deep into the lungs; it is also much harder to get adequate coverage when you use sprays or powders.
 Aerosols are especially problematic, and the FDA is currently considering banning the entire category.
-These creamy formulas are some of our favorites.
+This creamy formula is one of our favorites.